andreashomelien/andreashomelien/README.md

  🚀📱Download my new app Zalary! **https://zalary.no/**

- 🎓💻 I’m currently pursuing a **Bachelor's degree in Computer Science**, specializing in Natural Language Processing
+ 🎓💻 I have a **Bachelor's degree in Computer Science**, specializing in Artificial intelligence, Machine Learning and Natural Language Processing

  </div>